curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 Dan was lost at this point, wondering how much more he'd have to endure.
 Eli was still talking.

 > "-ine surfer.
 Beliefs come in waves.
 You're a beginner, only catching your second or third set?
 I've been surfing here in the middle of the ocean here for a while.
 I started making surfboards - religions to ride the waves of belief.
 But surfing is becoming more popular, people started making their own boards.
 So I taught them how to design and build their own religions.
 Then they invested in factory-scale production.
 So now I consult for orgs that build religion factories.
-It's so easy to make your own board these days, and pretty soon everyone's going to have their own factory.
+It's so easy to make your own religion-surfboard these days, and pretty soon everyone's going to have their own factory.
 Do you know what happens when you build a religion?
 The same as building a business, a technology, a family - you start to understand how it all..."

 *Just for a while, watch the waves instead of surfing.
 We're exploring the factory floor.
 Stop listening and really listen.
 It should be obvious to you, what not to consume.
 It'll be automatic.
 Consume exactly what you should - no more and no less.*

-"Anyways, back to *this*."
 Eli paused, recollected her thoughts, watched the prompt form fill itself out a bit more.
 "Next question.
 Who are you made of?"

 Dan shook his head, blinking.
 A few too many jumps in there.
 This was all washing over his head.
-He'd already forgotten most of Eli's long speech.
-He responded, "Sorry, I'm not really following any of this.
-Are you looking for where I'm from or my family tree or what?"
+He'd already forgotten most of Eli's sermon.
+He responded, "Sorry, I didn't get anything you said.
+Do I need to understand this?"

 Eli said,
+"We're just going through the terms for your bank account.
+I know, they don't make sense to real people.
+It would be better for everyone if you try to stay confused.
+Now, who are you made of?"

+Dan squinted with suspicious confusion,
+"Are you looking for where I'm from or my family tree or what?"

+Eli said,
 "No. I want to know who you were a couple days ago, before you became you."

 "I'm Dan?"
-Dan answered, confused.
+Dan answered.

 "Yes, that's who you are now.
 And five days ago?"
 Eli said.

-"I was Dan?"
+"I was...
+Dan?"
-Dan answered, confused.
+Dan answered.

 "Got it.
 Great."
 Elidad's eyes flickered down the display.
 The prompt form filled itself out a bit more.
 Her vision settled on something and she said,